-Depending on which trip you're on while in Japan, you may find yourself travelling by:
+Depending on what trip you're on while in Japan, you may find yourself travelling by:

-Travelling at speeds of up to 300 km/ph, Japan's Shinkansen (bullet trains) are known for their punctuality, safety and comfort - an awesomely efficient way to get around Japan.
+Travelling at speeds of up to 320 kilometres per hour, Japan's Shinkansen (bullet trains) are known for their punctuality, safety and comfort.
+You can even munch on a bento (delicious boxed lunch) on board!

 Travelling with Intrepid is a little bit different.
 We endeavour to provide travellers with an authentic experience to remember, so we try to keep accommodation as unique and traditional as possible.

 When travelling with us in Japan you may find yourself staying in a:

 Everyone travelling on an Intrepid trip must be fully vaccinated against COVID-19 as a condition of carriage.

 In all cases, you must be fully inoculated.
 This means you must receive the full dosage of the COVID-19 vaccine and allow enough time for immunity to take effect.
 Each COVID-19 vaccine has different dosages and timeframes for inoculation, so please check the relevant medical advice associated with your vaccine.

 March, April and May are excellent months to holiday in Japan and, as a result, are the busiest.
 The weather is usually fine and beautiful cherry blossoms are in full bloom.
 September, October and November are also great months to visit Japan on holidays, as the days are warm but not humid and the autumn colours are out.
 Winter, while cold, offers great conditions for skiing, snowboarding, going to snow festivals and admiring the stunning mountain scenery.
 The summer months can be quite humid, but tourist areas are generally quieter and there are many fun festivals and fireworks displays to enjoy.